syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-text-search.md

 ---
 layout: post
-title: Working with text search in UWP PDF Viewer control | Syncfusion
+title: Working with text search in UWP PDF Viewer | Syncfusion
 description: Learn here all about Working with text search support in Syncfusion UWP PDF Viewer (SfPdfViewer) control and more.
 platform: uwp
 control: PDF viewer